petebachant/petebachant.github.io/_posts/2025-02-28-continuous-reproducibility.md

 Journal referees are definitely not replicating results as part of the review process, and I doubt they are reproducing results either.

+>It's not worth the extra effort

+It isn't until it is.

 ## Are you practicing continuous reproducibility: A test